siyingxie/VCR_infant/readme.md

 _*Gabor filter model and VGG-19 deep neural network trained on object categorization_

 ## Dependency
-The demo codes have the dependencies described below.
-You must download (or clone) these repositories and ensure that they are on your Matlab path.

 | Resource/Software | Source/Identifier |
 | ------ | ------ |
 | Example data* | [https://osf.io/ruxfg] |
 | LIBSVM toolbox♰ | [https://github.com/cjlin1/libsvm; RRID: SCR_010243] |

-_* This item will be automatically downloaded to your path while running the demo codes (via ```setup.m```) if it has not already been downloaded._
+_* They will be automatically downloaded while running the examples (via ```setup.m```) if they have not already been downloaded._

-_♰ This item needs to be downloaded and installed manually.
+_♰ The toolbox needs to be downloaded and installed manually.
 (See "Installation" for details.)_

 ## Installation
-Demo codes require [LIBSVM] (e.g., version-3.25) toolbox to run.
+The examples require [LIBSVM] (e.g., version-3.25) toolbox, and please add the toolbox as follows:
-- On terminal, clone the [LIBSVM.git] repository to _/code_ directory.
+- To clone the [LIBSVM.git] repository to the _/code_ directory, please use:
     ```sh
     cd VCR_infant/code
     git clone https://github.com/cjlin1/libsvm.git
     ```
 - If you are on Unix systems, you will need to compile the toolbox.
-Please rely on the steps in [LIBSVM.readme].
+Please refer to the steps in [LIBSVM.readme].
     <details><summary>A quick walk-through:</summary>
     <p>

-    - On MATLAB command window, type:
+    - On MATLAB command window, please type:
     ``` sh
     >> cd libsvm/matlab
     >> matlabroot % check your $MATLABROOT
     >> edit Makefile
     ```
-    - On MATLAB editor, manually edit the "Makefile":
+    - On MATLAB editor, please manually edit the "Makefile":
     ```sh
     a) In line:3, change the "MATLABDIR ?= " to your $MATLABROOT
     b) save the "Makefile"
     ```
-    - Back on MATLAB command window, type:
+    - Back to the MATLAB command window, please type:
     ``` sh
     >> make % it will take a few seconds to compile
     ```